akchaud5/Assignment-5/OnlineStoreApp/README.md

-# Online Store App - ASP.NET Web Application
+# Online Store App - ASP.NET Web Application (Assignment-6)

-## Testing the Application
+## Overview
+This is a simple e-commerce platform demonstrating various ASP.NET Web Forms features and components.
+This application fulfills all requirements for Assignment-6, including:

+1. Member page with self-subscription and CAPTCHA verification
+2. Staff page with admin-controlled access
+3. Multiple web services integration
+4. Forms authentication with XML-based data storage
+5. Integration of all required components

+## Deployment Instructions

 ### Option 1: Using Visual Studio on Windows
 If you have Visual Studio installed on a Windows machine: